Pet Care Home

 Description

-The Black Neon Tetra is a small more slim-bodied species of tetra.
-It is similar in appearance to the Neon Tetra with its horizontal stripe that seems to glow, but is a distinctly different fish.
-They can readily be identified, as they have an enamel-white to greenish neon stripe contrasted with a rich velvety black color below it.
+The Black Neon Tetra is a small, slim-bodied species of tetra.
+This fish will generally reach about 1.5 inches (4 cm) in the home aquarium and has a lifespan of between 5 and 10 years.
+It is similar in appearance to the Neon Tetra with its horizontal stripe that seems to glow, but it is a distinctly different fish.
+The Black Neon Tetra can readily be identified by its enamel-white to greenish neon stripe that contrasts with a rich velvety black color below it.
+There is also an ornamental albino form that is sometimes available.

 Fish Keeping Difficulty